sds-smith/grocery-list/README.md

 Just a little grocery store app for my family to keep the list straight.

-Built with vite/React and Firestore
+Built with vite/React, MaterialUI and Firebase Firestore